 npm install apollo-server-lambda

-Setting up Apollo Server Lambda
+Setting up Apollo Server for AWS Lambda

 npm install apollo-server-lambda